supermarsx/autogithubpullmerge/readme.md

 - `--include REPO` Repository to include (repeatable).
 Format `OWNER/REPO`.
 - `--exclude REPO` Repository to exclude (repeatable).
 Format `OWNER/REPO`.
-- `--repo-discovery MODE` Control repository discovery; `disabled` (default) honors only includes, `all` pulls every repository visible to the token, and `filesystem` scans local git directories for GitHub remotes.
+- `--repo-discovery MODE` Control repository discovery; `disabled` (default) honors only includes, `all`/`account` pulls every repository visible to the token, `filesystem` scans local git directories for GitHub remotes, and `both` merges token and filesystem discovery.
 - `--repo-discovery-root DIR` Directory to scan for git repositories (repeatable, used with the `filesystem` discovery mode).